seppeljordan/gcm/doc/password_manager_concept.md

 # Pulic methods

-`encrypt(password)`
+* `encrypt(password)`
   The method will encrypt the password and store it in the gnome keyring.
   It returns the ID of the password in the keyring.

-`decrypt(id)`
+* `decrypt(id)`
   This method will decrypt a password looking up the id in the keyring and returning the stored password.

-`__init__(keyring_name)`
+* `__init__(keyring_name)`
   The constructor of this class takes the keyring name on initialization.
   It creates a new keyring when it is not yet existing.

-`delete_key(id)`
+* `delete_key(id)`
   This method will remove a single key from the keyring.

-`delete_keyring()`
+* `delete_keyring()`
   This method deletes the entire keyring associated with the object.

-`save_host(attributes)`
+* `save_host(connection_id, attributes)`
-This method stores the information of a host into the keyring.
+  This method stores the information of a already existing connection into the keyring.
+* `create_sync(server_info)`
+  This method creates a new entry in the keyring. `server_info` is a dictionary that stores all the important information about the connection.